 The ‘legendary’ Postbridge Clapper has got to be one of the top three ‘hotspots’ on Dartmoor.
 How many people that have visited the moor have not got either a photo or a postcard of the old bridge?
 Visit Postbridge on any summer’s day and see the buses piling into the car park.
 A traffic survey carried out in the Easter 1998 showed that around 800 vehicles an hour were crossing over the present road bridge.
 It is a shame because although it is one of the largest of the Dartmoor Clapper bridges, there are other far more picturesque.
-Luckily the others don’t have a convenient car park and involve a walk of over 500 yards.
+Luckily the others don’t have a convenient car park and merely involve a walk of over 500 yards to reach them.
 Never the less the bridge has a long and at times literally turbulent history.

 Ogilby’s Map of 1675 – Itinerarium Angliae